ajunior/RaspiKey/README.md

 ![raspikey-logo](images/raspikey-logo.png)
-###### Universal Bluetooth to USB Keyboard Adapter
+###### Apple and Universal Bluetooth to USB Keyboard Adapter

-RaspiKey converts any bluetooth keyboard to a universal wired USB (HID) keyboard.
-RaspiKey is software that runs on the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.
+RaspiKey is an adaptor (bridge) that converts a bluetooth keyboard to a wired USB keyboard.
+RaspiKey runs on the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.

-It is particularly useful for the Apple Wireless keyboards because it can translate their exotic keymap to that of a standard USB PC keyboard.
-This an easy way to get them to seamlessly and fully work on a Windows PC (or any other device that is not an Apple computer), without the need to install software on it.
+RaspiKey is particularly useful with the **Apple Wireless** keyboards family because it can translate their exotic keymap to that of a **standard PC keyboard** and make them fully usable on a PC or other devices (TVs, game consoles, etc.).

 ![raspikey-diagram](images/raspikey-diagram.png)

 Features
 --------

 * RaspiKey can host **any bluetooth keyboard** but it currently offers full keyboard compatibility (e.g. special multimedia keys support) only for the Apple Wireless (A1314) and the Apple Magic (A1644) keyboard models.
 * **Zero PC software footprint**.
 It does not require any driver installation or specific software installation on your PC that uses a connected keyboard.
 * **Self-consistent**.
 It does not require external power.
 It is self-powered through the PC USB port.
 * It is **inherently secure**.
-As it is a hardware device, there is no software driver running on your PC that can be hacked or compromised compared to a software driver solution.
+As it is a hardware device, there is no software driver running on your PC that can be hacked, intercepted or compromised compared to a software solution.
+You even have **full access to the source code** to examine what it does or even build it yourself.
 * RaspiKey **can be used on anything**; on any device that accepts a standard USB keyboard, not just on Windows PCs.
 This means that you can connect your Apple keyboard to your smart TV or your game console with full keyboard functionality.
-*   It is robust and responsive.
-It is based on a cut-down, readonly OS runtime version of the official Raspbian Linux.
-There is no shutdown process, you just unplug the device when you want.
-The custom software is implemented 100% in C & C++ and runs in the real-time kernel scheduler policy.
+* It is **robust and responsive**, based on a cut-down, readonly version of the official Raspbian Linux.
+Even thoiugh it runs an OS internally, there is no need of a shutdown process, you just unplug it when you want.

 Screenshots
 -----------